MN2 — All the Taints Discourse

 Here a disciple, reflecting wisely, endures cold and heat, hunger and thirst.
 Flies, mosquitoes, wind, sun, and reptiles, harsh and unwelcome words.

 He endures bodily feelings that are painful, severe, sharp, bitter, unpleasant, disagreeable, and life-threatening.
 If unendurable feelings arise in him, they do not cause defilements, distress, or fever.
 But if he endures them, those defilements, distress, and fever do not arise.
-These are called defilements to be endured.

-And what are the defilements to be avoided?
 Here a disciple wisely avoids a wild elephant, a wild horse, a wild ox, a wild dog, a snake, a stump, a thorny place, a pit, a precipice, a cesspool, and a sewer.
 Just as a wise fellow disciple would avoid sitting in a place where there is no food, wandering in a place that is not suitable, and associating with bad friends, so he wisely avoids that place without food, that unsuitable place, and those bad friends.

 If he does not avoid them, defilements, distress, and fever arise in him.
 But if he avoids them, those defilements, distress, and fever do not arise.
-These are called defilements to be avoided.

-And what are the defilements to be removed?
 Here a disciple wisely does not tolerate an arisen sensual thought, but abandons it, removes it, makes it cease, and brings it to non-existence.
 He does not tolerate an arisen thought of ill-will... an arisen thought of harming... any arisen evil, unwholesome states, but abandons them, removes them, makes them cease, and brings them to non-existence.

 If he does not remove them, defilements, distress, and fever arise in him.
 But if he removes them, those defilements, distress, and fever do not arise.
-These are called defilements to be removed.

-And what are the defilements to be developed?
 Here a disciple wisely develops the mindfulness enlightenment factor, which is based on seclusion, dispassion, cessation, and leads to relinquishment; he wisely develops the investigation of states enlightenment factor... the energy enlightenment factor... the joy enlightenment factor... the tranquility enlightenment factor... the concentration enlightenment factor... the equanimity enlightenment factor, which is based on seclusion, dispassion, cessation, and leads to relinquishment.

 If he does not develop them, defilements, distress, and fever arise in him.
 But if he develops them, those defilements, distress, and fever do not arise.
-These are called defilements to be developed.

-When a disciple has abandoned the defilements to be abandoned by seeing, by restraint, by using, by enduring, by avoiding, by removing, and by developing, he is called a disciple who dwells restrained with the restraint of all defilements, who has cut off craving, turned away from the fetters, and, through right understanding, has made an end of suffering.
+When a disciple has abandoned the defilements to be abandoned by seeing, by restraint, by using, by enduring, by avoiding, by removing, and by developing, he is called a disciple who dwells restrained with the restraint of all defilements, who has cut off craving, turned away from the fetters, and, through right knowing, has made an end of suffering.

 Thus spoke the Blessed One.
 The disciples were satisfied and delighted in the Blessed One's words.